 Once a scenario run is completed, each module displays an icon showing the number of operations performed.
 Clicking this icon will display detailed information about processed bundles.
 You can see which module settings were used and which bundles were returned by the module.

-The picture beside illustrates the processing of the Upload a file module from the Dropbox package used in the above scenario.
+The picture beside illustrates the processing of the Dropbox module Upload a file used in the above scenario.

 The module received the following input information: